rbh/NGS_test_April_2025/README.md

 they're essentially just "more of the same" compared to the files that are provided.
-However, the script knows how to download the necessary reference files and derive the provided files as well as some additonal files that are not provided, but only made the first time the script is run.
+However, the script knows how to download the necessary reference files and derive the provided files as well as some additional files that are not provided, but only made the first time the script is run.